Nourbh17/kerberos/README.md

 ![image](https://github.com/Nourbh17/kerberos/assets/98901671/36d0717d-1814-4f4d-a92e-f472bad68205)

-this screen is shown because Certificates is self-signed but it's no problem,we click on Accept the Risk and Continue
+this screen is shown because Certificates is self-signed but it's not a problem,we click on Accept the Risk and Continue

 ## Basic Authentication
 we run this command : `a2enmod ldap authnz_ldap`